niccokunzmann/mundraub-android/README.md

 - [Travis][travis] to build the app and test the code
 - [GitHub] for publising and contributing to the code
 - [Transifex][tx] for managing translations
+    - [Microsoft Translate] with a free account for suggesting translations.
 - [F-Droid][fdroid] for publishing the app

 Languages: